Want To Be in Movies? What You Need To Know to Avoid the Sharks and Scammers

 The Truth About Talent Managers

 A manager used to be a person you absolutely needed to guide your career.
 Even if you were an established artist or a big star, managers were in big demand.
 Now, A manager can be just about anyone from an aspiring actors manager to a celebrities manager and anything in between.

 An honest manager will ask you to sign a contract and have no problem with you taking the contract to an attorney.
 Entertainment attorneys don't come cheap so save your money.
 Personally, I would not do business with a manager who doesn't insist on a contract.
 The contract protects you as well as your manager.

 Get Educated About The Acting Business

 The best thing you can do for your career is to learn everything you can about the business.
-Take a trip to the library and read and study everything you can find on the entertainment business.
-Also, keep in mind that what you learn in a manual or book written in 1999 may have totally changed.
+Take a trip to the library and read and study everything you can find in the entertainment business.
+Also, keep in mind that what you learn in a manual or book, written in 1999, may have totally changed.
 So, keep current.
-Scan the internet for the latest laws, new information and fees.
+Scan the internet for the latest laws, new information, and fees.

 The other thing you must do is to study your craft - again and again.
 Always take a class to become a better actor, model or singer.
 When you stop studying, you stop growing.